 So it’s winter, officially!
 After the big storm in Ontario, there’s a nice thick layer of frozen white water called snow.
 That means it’s time to whip out the sled.
 That is, of course, if you have one.
 Introduction to Snowmobiling covers a bit about buying a snowmobile, snowmobile maintenance, and all the other bits and pieces that come with sledding.

-At the very end of this post, there is a link where you can download a free, Snowmobile Survival and Breakdown Checklist printable, no questions asked.
+At the end of this post is a link to download a free Snowmobile Survival and Breakdown Checklist printable, no questions asked.

 Spread the Love